 Until a committee triggers the electronic filing threshold, the Form 460 is filed in paper format only.
+Effective, January 1, 2023, filers required to file a report or statement by paper with the Secretary of State may instead file the paper report or statement by email.
+All statements must be signed using a verified digital signature.
+Please access the Secretary of State's website for more information on how to file with a digital signature.
 Once the electronic filing requirements are triggered, all future statements filed by the candidate's controlled committees must be filed electronically, including statements filed by a local committee controlled by a state candidate.
-State candidates file the Form 460 with:
+State candidates file the Form 460 in paper format with:

-Secretary of State

-Political Reform Division

-1500 11th Street, Room 495

-Sacramento, CA 95814
+Secretary of State Political Reform Division 1500 11th Street, Room 495 Sacramento, CA 95814